terraform-aviatrix-modules/terraform-aviatrix-poc/README.md

 # Terraform Aviatrix PoC

+[!Caution]
+ Do not use this module in production environments.

 ### Description

-\This module provides a simplified way to deploy a PoC environment, by taking a YAML datamodel and deploying all resources, without the need to write actual Terraform code.
+This module provides a simplified way to deploy a PoC environment, by taking a YAML datamodel and deploying all resources, without the need to write actual Terraform code.

 ### Compatibility